Jesusborjas006/News-Reader/README.md

 # News Reader

 ## Abstract:
 This application displays multiple articles coming from the News API.
 The user can click on an article to see more details by navigating the user to a new page using Router.
-This application will include a search feature in the the near future and this application is responsive across multiple devices.
+This application includes a search feature and is responsive across all devices.

 ## Contributors:
 - Jesus Borjas [LinkedIn](https://www.linkedin.com/in/jesus-borjas-6589b920a/), [Github](https://github.com/jesusborjas006)